 Medical Examiner Education, Schooling and Training Program Info

 Medical examiners are physicians who perform autopsies and tests to determine the cause and manner of suspicious, violent or sudden death.
-Medical examiners often combine the duties of coroners and forensic pathologists to investigate the circumstances surrounding and leading to death.
+They often combine the duties of coroners and forensic pathologists to investigate the circumstances surrounding and leading to death.
 Those interested in becoming medical examiners must first become licensed medical doctors, which is a process that involves earning a medical school degree and participating in a medical residency.
 They then need to obtain additional specialized training in forensic pathology and earn the required medical examiner certification.

 The education process for prospective medical examiners begins with a bachelor's degree, which can be in any subject, but is often in a scientific discipline.
 Some colleges and universities offer bachelor's degree programs in forensic science that provide an overview of areas in forensics that medical examiners use.
 Prerequisite undergraduate courses for entering medical school, the next step in becoming a medical examiner, often include organic chemistry, physics and biology.

 Prospective medical examiners complete medical school to earn either a Doctor of Medicine (M.D.) or Doctor of Osteopathy (D.O.).
 During medical school, students can major in various branches of medicine, including family practice, surgery or pathology.
 The majority of medical schools do not offer coursework in forensic pathology, although some offer it as an elective directly prior to graduation.